 Jumex Side Effects

 Note: This document contains side effect information about selegiline.
-Some of the dosage forms listed on this page may not apply to the brand name Jumex.
+Some dosage forms listed on this page may not apply to the brand name Jumex.

-Applies to selegiline: oral capsule, oral tablet, oral tablet disintegrating
+Applies to selegiline: oral capsule, oral tablet, oral tablet disintegrating.
+Other dosage forms:

 Along with its needed effects, selegiline (the active ingredient contained in Jumex) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.